opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields-Card-Element/README.md

 You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.

-## Creating the Stripe Payment Integration
+## Creating a Stripe Payment Integration
 Create a Stripe payment integration in the OPF Workbench.
 For reference, see [Creating Payment Integration ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).